WebCabin/wcDocker/README.md

 * An option to enable/disable closing of all or individual window types.
 * A possible option of restricting the number of total windows created.
 * A possible option of restricting the total copies of the same window type.
+* A possible option of disabling movement and destruction of a window, making it permenantly docked at its location (an example would be for a file menu).
+* A possible option of disabling nesting from a certain window, making other windows unable to dock nested inside it.
+* A possible option of allowing docking on the top (again, an example would be a file menu).
 * Allow styling of window colors and other options.

 ****